-Emergency preparedness is mission-critical for child care centers, and it starts with signed child care emergency forms.
-If you are in an emergency situation — whether due to natural, technological, biological, or man-made causes — your thoughtful planning can both minimize trauma and keep your children's emergency contacts informed about the situation.
+Emergency preparedness is mission-critical for child care centers and preschools, and it starts with signed child care emergency forms.
+If your child care center experiences an emergency situation — whether due to natural, technological, biological, or man-made causes — your thoughtful planning can both minimize trauma and keep your children's emergency contacts informed about the situation.

-Note that the advice below is meant to be used as a starting point for emergency preparedness, not as a guide for a complete emergency plan.
-Your staff, with the right training, can use child care forms as part of a larger emergency plan to take care of a child in distress and inform emergency contacts of any incidents.
+Note that the advice below is meant to be used as a starting point for emergency preparedness, not as a guide for a complete child care emergency plan.
+With the right training, your child care staff can use these emergency contact forms as part of a larger emergency plan to take care of a child in distress and inform emergency contacts of any incidents.

 Emergency form duplication and storage are critical

-Electronic systems also make child care emergency forms easily available to all staff and teachers.
+Electronic systems also make emergency forms for child care easily available to all staff and teachers.
 Siloing emergency contact information could create dangerous inefficiencies during urgent situations.
-For example, brightwheel allows you to access students' allergy information from the home screen of the app, which can save valuable time if you suspect a student is having a life-threatening allergic reaction.
+Child care management software like brightwheel allows you to access students' allergy information from the home screen of the app, which can save valuable time if you suspect a student is having a life-threatening allergic reaction.

-And because emergencies vary, teachers and staff must be able to vary their communication approach.
+And because emergencies vary, teachers and staff at your preschool or center must be able to vary their communication approach.

 Different emergencies require different responses

 Each school or child care center could face a number of different emergency situations: children get sick or have accidents, the carbon monoxide alarm goes off, a tornado touches down in the region.
 And each situation requires a unique response.